zeddmaxx/zeddmaxx.github.io/_posts/2018-10-15-Jekyll-Hydeout-Github-Pages.md

 ---

 I recently migrated this website from [Wordpress](http://wordpress.com) to [Github pages](http://pages.github.com/) using [Jekyll](http://jekyllrb.com) and [Hydeout](https://github.com/fongandrew/hydeout).
-I am really happy with this transition.
+I'm really happy with this transition.
 Over time, I grew to really dislike how heavy-weight Wordpress is.
 I dislike how WYSIWYG editors make it really hard to see what HTML is being generated and tend to bloat the code that is produced.
 I found the Wordpress plugin system so confusing that I was afraid to try to customize the layout of anything.

 The process of backing up Wordpress is a huge pain.
 I was annoyed constantly installing security updates.
 I hated having to keep an opaque database in order to keep all of my content.
 And whenever I went in to edit my website, I was always afraid that I would fat-finger change something and have no idea what happened.